IQ404/study-notes/README.md

 Normally in a C++ OpenGL project, we want to `#include "glm/glm.hpp"` and `#include "glm/gtc/matrix_transform.hpp"` in files where we use the glm library.

+- Note that the GLM library is a C++ mathematics library designed to mirror GLSL's syntax and functionalities to ease the development of OpenGL applications in C++.
+Shader code in OpenGL uses GLSL (OpenGL Shading Language), which is a separate language from C++.
+So, even if we are not including the glm library, we can still use the identifiers like `vec2`, `vec3`, `vec4`, `mat4`, etc. in our shaders.

 - Note that, in `glm` (as in OpenGL), matrices are [column-majored](https://en.wikipedia.org/wiki/Row-_and_column-major_order).

 ## Space transformations in OpenGL